 To use QML Hot Reload with your QML project, first open the project folder that contains your assets and source code in the VS Code Explorer tab.
 Then open the Command Palette (CMD/CTRL + Shift + P) and type ‘qml’ to see the available commands:

 Use the ‘Launch Web Live Client’ option to directly preview your application in the browser.
 To test the app on mobile, get the Felgo Developer App for iOS and Android first.
 Then choose the ‘Connect to Mobile Live Client’ option, and enter the Dev ID visible in the main screen of the app.

-It is also possible to use Felgo Live and the Felgo SDK with the Qt Creator IDE.
-Download the full Felgo SDK to get everything you need.
+For using the Qt Creator IDE, download the full Felgo SDK to get everything you need.
 It includes Qt, Qt Creator, the Felgo SDK, as well as Felgo Live for QML Hot Reload.